jp2321/dl4cv_dev/slides/chapter8_01_adversarial attacks.md

     return signed_grad

 # Apply the signed gradient to the original image to create adversarial example
-eps=0.005 # Strength of the pertubation
+eps=0.005 # Strength of the perturbation
 perturbations = create_adversarial_pattern(image, label) # calculate the signed gradient
 adv_x = image + eps*perturbations # alter the image